-The NetVault Backup Plug-in for FileSystem can be configured to perform multistream operations when you are backing up large amounts of data.
+The NetVault can be configured to perform multistream operations when you are backing up large amounts of data.
 Multistream backups improve backup performance by using parallel streams to transfer data.

 During multistream backups, the plug-in splits the Backup Selection Set is into smaller selection groups and uses separate child processes to perform parallel backups of these selection groups.